-In this guide we’ll teach you how to schedule a productive meeting as a business owner.
+In this guide we’ll teach you how to schedule a productive meeting as a business owner in 2020.
 Many people screw this up.
 We’ll teach you five amazing tips that the experts recommend to keep schedule and keep a productive meeting.

 “The meeting starts in ten minutes.”

 It’s a sentence to strike fear into the heart of any industrious employee.
 They know that for the next half an hour, or hour, or entire afternoon, they’re going to be away from their desks and listening instead to other people talking.
 They won’t be working on their project or battling to meet their deadline or closing the deal they’ve been chasing for months.
 They’ll be staring out the window while someone else drones on.

 That’s the fear… and it’s not entirely misplaced.
 Studies have found that 15 percent of an organization’s time is lost to meetings, with senior managers spending as much as half their work hours sitting around a table listening to updates and making plans.
 The US holds around 25 million meetings every day, taking up hours and funds that could be better spent elsewhere.
 One estimate has put the cost of unproductive meetings at more than $37 billion per year with executives dismissing over two-thirds of their meetings as unproductive.

 It shouldn’t happen.
 Businesses need to hold meetings.
 They need to bring people together, listen to everyone’s voice and share information.
 They need to generate new ideas and mine the innovation of their workforces.
 They need to make sure that when decisions are made, everyone understands why those decisions were made and where the company is moving.
 That can only happen in the meeting room.

 But those meetings need to be held properly.
 It’s just too easy when you put a bunch of people in a room for a discussion to meander in a range of different directions.
 Arguments focus on points of little relevance and the meeting bogs down, participants turn off and start checking their phones, missing important topics as they come up.